djalbat/inference/README.md

 * Updates need to be processed in some way before being passed to the `render()` method.

-It is recommended that you create an `updateHandler()` in order to address these kinds of requirements, invoking it in preference to either the `render()` or `forceUpdate()` methods.
-The above pattern therefore becomes the following:
+It is recommended, therefore, that you create an `updateHandler()` mixin in order to address these kinds of requirements, invoking it in preference to either the `render()` or `forceUpdate()` methods.
+The above pattern then becomes the following:

 ```js
 class MyComponent extends Component {